9 Fashion Staples To Nail The "European Summer" Aesthetic

 European Summer Essential: Kitschy Tote & Top-handle Bags

 Another area where you can have fun with is handbags!
 Sure, a versatile crossbody bag or belt bag is practical for travel, but you should also consider packing a statement bag to elevate your outfits.
-For day trips and beach outings, look for a straw tote bag with fun details like colorful stripes, beach lingo, or customizable monograms.
-For dinners and dancing, consider a cheerful top-handle bag with festive beading and prints, or one that’s appropriately shaped like a seashell.
+For day trips and beach outings, look for a straw tote bag with fun details like colourful stripes, beach lingo, or customizable monograms.
+For dinners and dancing, consider a cheerful top-handle bag with festive beading and prints.

 European Summer Essential: Maxi Skirts